dilan-dio4/easybase-website/react.markdown

 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybase react secure records" data-src="/assets/images/posts_images/react-11.png" />

-In a situation like this, an application may need manipulate specific records.
+In a situation like this, an application may need to manipulate specific records.
 For example, deleting a user's _starred_ items.
 Here's a simple way one could use the `_key` attribute to **delete or update specific records**:

 ```js
 const singleRecord = await db('USER STARS', true).return().one();